 There are two main commercial brands to consider for those who are trying to find the best ferret food.

-Marshalls is one of the most well known and easily found brands of ferret food.
-While there are a couple different varieties, two of the best include Select Chicken Formula Premium Ferret Diet and Premium Ferret Diet.
+Marshalls is one of the most well-known and easily found brands of ferret food.
+While there are a couple of different varieties, two of the best include Select Chicken Formula Premium Ferret Diet and Premium Ferret Diet.

 If you have a Marshall ferret, Marshall does guarantee their ferrets from certain congenital defects up until their first year as long as they are fed an exclusive Marshall food diet, so this is something to consider.

 Wysong is another brand that is well-known and is a fantastic choice for ferrets.
 Ferret Epigen 90 Digestive Support is considered by some to be the best ferret food, as it is very high in protein and fat, and contains no starches such as pea flower, which can result in dangerous health concerns such as bladder stones.

 Some people believe that the best food for the pets, such as cats, dogs, and ferrets, is as close as what they would consume in the wild.
 While it is important to provide your ferret a diet that is high in protein and fat, there are a couple of problems with feeding your ferrets a raw food diet.

 In many areas, it is actually illegal to feed any animal, including ferrets, a live raw food diet.
 Additionally, raw foods run the risk of transmitting parasites and bacteria to your ferret that they are not used to or immune to like their wild cousins would be, and also runs a risk of getting you or your other pets or family members sick as well.